thomasaarholt/prism-em.github.io/source-code.md

 2. Compute compact S-matrix
 3. Compute final output

 During each of these steps, a number of different data structures are created and modified.
-To organize these internally used arrays, a `Parameters` class is used.
+To organize these internally-used arrays, a `Parameters` class is used.
 So we now have two wrapping classes: `Metadata`, which contains the user-adjustable parameters, and `Parameters`, which contains the internally modified data structures.
-This prevents having to juggle around a lot of parameters for each function call, and makes things easier to read.
+This prevents having to juggle around a lot of inputs for each function call, and makes things easier to read.

 ### Computing projected potentials